-Sets parameters that affect disk operation.

-set disk-parameters

-Optional.
-Sets whether SMART is enabled or disabled for disks:

-- disabled or off: Disables SMART for all disks in the system and for all disks added to the system.
-Disabling this parameter displays a confirmation prompt in console mode. - enabled or on: Enables SMART for all disks in the system and for all disks added to the system.
-This is the default. - detect-only: Detects but does not change the SMART setting of each disk in the system, and for each new disk added to the system.
+Description Sets parameters that affect disk operation.
+Minimum role standard Syntax set disk-parameters [smart enabled disabled on off detect-only] [spin-down enabled disabled on off] Parameters [spin-down-delay <delay>] smart enabled disabled on off detect-only</delay> Optional.
+Sets whether SMART is enabled or disabled for disks: disabled or off: Disables SMART for all disks in the system and for all disks added to the system. enabled or on: Enables SMART for all disks in the system and for all disks added to the system.
+This is the default. • detect-only: Detects but does not change the SMART setting of each disk in the system, and for each new disk added to the system.
 Disks equipped with Self-Monitoring Analysis and Reporting Technology (SMART) can alert the controller of impending disk failure.
-When SMART is enabled, the system checks for SMART events one minute after a restart and every five minutes thereafter.
-SMART events are recorded in the event log.
-Changes to the SMART setting take effect after a rescan or a controller restart.
+When SMART is enabled, the system checks for SMART events

-Optional.
-Sets whether spinning disks that are available or are global spares will spin down after a period of inactivity shown by the spin-down-delay parameter.

-- disabled or off: Drive spin down for available disks and global spares is disabled.
+Drive spin down affects disk operations as follows:Spun-down disks are not polled for SMART events. • Operations requiring access to disks may be delayed while the disks are spinning back up. spin-down enabled disabled on off Optional.
+Sets whether spinning disks that are available or are global spares will spin down after a period of inactivity shown by the spin-down-delay parameter. • disabled or off: Drive spin down for available disks and global spares is disabled.
 This is the default.
-Disabling spin down will set the spin-down delay to 0. - enabled or on: Drive spin down for available disks and global spares is enabled.
-If the spin-down-delay parameter is not specified, the delay will be set to 60 minutes.

-NOTE Drive spin down is not applicable to MSA-DP+ disk groups or to pools.
+Disabling spin down will set the spin-down delay to 0. • enabled or on: Drive spin down for available disks and global spares is enabled.
+If the spin- down-delay parameter is not specified, the delay will be set to 60 minutes INOTE: Drive spin down is not applicable to ADAPT disk groups or virtual pools.
 For spinning disks, the drive spin down feature monitors disk activity within system enclosures and spins down inactive disks, based on user-specified settings.
 This feature sets spin-down parameters for available disks and global spares.
-Spin-down settings do not affect leftover disks.
+Spin-down settings do not affect leftover disks. spin-down-delay <delay></delay> Optional.

-Drive spin down affects disk operations as follows:

-- Spun-down disks are not polled for SMART events. - Operations requiring access to disks may be delayed while the disks are spinning back up.

-spin-down-delay <delay>

-Optional.
 Sets the period of inactivity after which spinning disks that are available or are global spares will spin down.
 Setting the delay to 1-360 minutes will enable spin down.
 Setting the delay to 0 will disable spin down.
 The default is 15 minutes.

-Enable SMART and drive spin down, and set the spin-down delay to 10 minutes.

-set disk-parameters smart on spin-down on spin-down-delay 10
+Examples Enable SMART and drive spin down, and set the spin-down delay to 10 minutes. set disk-parameters smart on spin-down on spin-down-delay 10 set dns-management-hostname

-set dns-management-hostname

-Sets a domain hostname for each controller module to identify it for management purposes.
+Description Sets a domain host name for each controller module to identify it for management purposes.

 A controller configured to use DHCP addressing will send the management hostname to a DHCP server.
 The DHCP server will in turn register or update the controller's fully qualified domain name (FQDN) on DNS servers.
 The FQDN is created by appending the management hostname to the DNS domain string that identifies the controller.

+Minimum role standard

-set dns-management-hostname
+Syntax set dns-management-hostname

-[controller a|b]
+[controller a b]

-name <hostname>
+[name <hostname>]</hostname>

+Parameters controller a b

 Optional.
 Specifies whether to change controller A or B, only.
 If this parameter is omitted, changes affect the controller being accessed.

-name <hostname>
+name <hostname></hostname>

-A hostname to use for a controller.
-The name must differ for each controller.
+A host name to use for a controller.

+• The name must differ for each controller.

-- A name can have from 1 to 63 bytes. - A name is not case sensitive. - A name must start with a letter and end with a letter or number. - A name can include letters, numbers, or hyphens; no periods.
+A name can have from 1 to 63 bytes.
+A name is not easy consisting

+A name is not case sensitive.
+A name must start with a letter and end with a letter or number.

+A name rndst start with a letter and end with a letter of number.
+A name can include letters, numbers, or hyphens; no periods.